NENO Logo

 A note with several aliases

 Aliases are a useful feature when writing notes in multiple languages.
-For example, you can create a note with the slug "entropy" and assign it the German word "entropie" as note alias.
+For example, you can create a note with the slug "entropy" and assign it the German word "entropie" as a note alias.
 Or you could add the alias "complex" to the note "complexity" and reference that note in a sentence like This algorithm is [[complex]].

 Pins

-You can pin notes to the topbar by clicking on the pin icon.
+You can pin notes to the top bar by clicking on the pin icon.
 Click it again to unpin the note.

 Pinned notes on the top bar